somenath203/pdf-insights-interactive-q-and-a-with-llamathree-groq-api/README.md

 ## Introduction
 This project is an interactive Q&A application designed to provide insights from PDF documents.
 The project uses Llama3, a large language model, and the Groq API to deliver accurate and efficient responses.
-Users can upload PDF documents, ask questions, and receive relevant answers based on the content of the uploaded PDFs.
+Users can upload PDF documents, ask questions, and receive relevant answers based on the content of the uploaded PDF.

 ## Technologies Used
 - **Python**: The primary programming language used for the backend logic.